peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_ or _randomness extraction_ methods that it is outside the scope of this document to describe.</small>

 <small><sup id=Note2>(2)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, and/or other data specific to the session or to the instance of the RNG.
-See also NIST SP800-90A and (Ristenpart and Yilek 2010).</small>
+See also NIST SP800-90A, (Ristenpart and Yilek 2010), and (Everspaugh et al. 2014).</small>

 <small><sup id=Note3>(3)</sup> Nondeterministic sources that are reasonably fast for most applications (for instance, by enabling very many seeds to be generated per second), especially sources implemented in hardware, are highly advantageous in a cryptographic RNG.</small>